wyleyr/hankel1867tr/README.md

 ## Goals

 Hankel's book is not very well known today, even among philosophers and historians of mathematics, but it was an important work in its time.
 For example, in Frege's *Grundlagen der Arithmetik* ("Foundations of arithmetic"), which *is* widely read among anglophone philosophers today, Hankel is Frege's most frequently cited interlocutor.
 Frege scholarship could learn a lot from Hankel, but because Hankel's text is difficult and hasn't been translated, it hasn't received much attention.

-By making this translation available, I am hoping to make the work more accessible to an English-speaking audience.
+By making this translation available, I am hoping to make the work more accessible to an English-speaking audience (and their search engines and browsers).

 I am also using the project to experiment with the possibilities of publishing a translation in a "hypertext-first" format.
+HTML offers a lot of possibilities which scholars have so far not made much use of.
+This is partly because digital texts are hard to cite by traditional means (e.g. with page numbers); thus I am taking care to encode the features of the original text in the markup.

 At the moment, it is not my goal to translate the whole book, which is mostly just a mathematics textbook that is by now quite outdated.
 Its